ParallelMaths/parallel/pages/9-24-easter-challenges.md

 ^^^ hint id=6
 ![](/resources/9-24-easter-challenges/6-square-answer.png){image align="right"}
 We let `P, Q, R, S, T` and `U` be the points as labelled in the diagram.

 Since the square `ABCD` has an area of 196, it has side length 14.

 We suppose that the smaller square inside `ABCD` has side length `x`.

 Since the larger square inside `ABCD` has area 4 times that of the smaller square it will have side length `2x`.
 ^^^

 ---

 ![](/resources/9-24-easter-challenges/6-square-answer.png){image align="right"}
 We let `P, Q, R, S, T` and `U` be the points as labelled in the diagram.
-Since the square `ABCD` area 196, it has side length 14.
+Since the square `ABCD` has area 196, it has side length 14.
 We suppose that the smaller square inside `ABCD` has side length `x`.
 Since the larger square inside `ABCD` has area 4 times that of the smaller square it will have side length `2x`.

 We note that the diagram is symmetric about the line `AC`.
 Hence the overlap of the squares is itself a square.
 Since this square has area 1, then it has side length 1.
 So `QR` has length 1.
 As `UR = AP`, `UR` has length `x`.
 Now `QS` has length `2x`.
 Therefore `US` has length `x + 2x − 1 = 3x − 1`.
 The length of `US` is the same as the side length of the square `ABCD`.
 Therefore `3x − 1 = 14`.
 Hence `x = 5`.